paul-mccormack/BicepDeploymentStacks/README.md

 ## Introduction

-In 2024 Azure released the capability to use deployment stacks.
+During 2024 Azure released the capability to use deployment stacks.
 You can see the announcement in the [Azure blog post](https://techcommunity.microsoft.com/blog/azuregovernanceandmanagementblog/arm-deployment-stacks-now-ga/4145469).

-Deployment stacks are an Azure resource of type ```Microsoft.Resources/deploymentStacks``` that enables you to manage a group of other Azure resources as a single atomic unit.
-The aim of this is to improve the resource management lifecycle (create, update and delete) across multiple Azure scopes, for example Resource Groups, Management Groups and Subscriptions.
+Deployment stacks are an Azure resource of type ```Microsoft.Resources/deploymentStacks``` which enable management of a group of other Azure resources as a single unit.
+The aim of this is to improve the resource management lifecycle (create, update and delete) across multiple Azure scopes, for example Management Groups, Subscriptions and Resource Groups.
 Another great feature of deployment stacks is the ability to add a denyAssignment to the stack to prevent unwanted changes being made.
 This is configured in the ```DenySettingsMode``` setting.
 The options available for this are:

-**DenyDelete** - Adds a denyAssignemnt that will block all attempted delete operations to managed resources.<br/>
+**DenyDelete** - Adds a denyAssignment that will block all attempted delete operations to managed resources.<br/>
 **DenyWriteAndDelete** - Adds a denyAssignment that will block all attempted write and delete operations to managed resources.<br/>
 **None** - Disables denyAssignments